SpinalHDL/VexRiscvSoftcoreContest2018/README.rst

 To flash the Igloo2 itself, you have to manually use FlashPro with the hardware/synthesis/igloo2PerfCreative/libero/designer/Igloo2PerfCreative/export/Igloo2PerfCreative.stp file.

-To load the external SPI flash with the bootloader and the app, you need to generate the corresponding flashing files via 'make igloo2Perf_creative_serial_X' and send it over the FTDI serial at a rate of 115200 baud/s 1 stop bit, no parity.
+To load the external SPI flash with the bootloader and the app, after the FPGA flashing, you need to generate the corresponding flashing files via 'make igloo2Perf_creative_serial_X' and send it over the FTDI serial at a rate of 115200 baud/s 1 stop bit, no parity.
+As my host OS is windows (Gameing necessity ^^), i used realterm for this purpose.

 There is the commands to generate the spi flash flashing files :